-LGBTIQ workers and students have been asked to share their experiences of sexual harassment in a new survey that will inform a national inquiry into the issue.
+LGBTIQ workers and students have been asked to share their experiences of sexual harassment for a new survey.

-The survey is being conducted by the LGBTIQ Legal Service, which is part of the St Kilda Legal Service in Melbourne.
+The LGBTIQ Legal Service, which is part of the St Kilda Legal Service in Melbourne, is conducting the survey.

-According to a report released by the Human Rights Commission in September, 83 percent of people who identify as gay or lesbian and 90 percent of people who identify as bisexual have experienced sexual harassment over the course of their lifetimes, compared to 70 percent of their heterosexual colleagues.
+Furthermore, 90 percent of people who identify as bisexual have experienced sexual harassment during their lifetimes, compared to 70 percent of heterosexual workers.

 The national inquiry

-“The national inquiry will involve an in-depth examination of sexual harassment in the workplace, nation-wide consultation and extensive research,” she said.
+“The national inquiry will involve an in-depth examination of sexual harassment in the workplace, nation-wide consultation in addition to extensive research.

 “Importantly, the inquiry will provide employees, employers and all members of the public with an opportunity to participate in developing a solution to ensure Australian workplaces are safe and respectful for everyone.”